syntax-tree/mdast/readme.md

 expected.
 Its content model is [**phrasing**][dfn-phrasing-content] content.

-For example, the following markdown:
+For example, the following Markdown:

 ```markdown
 Alpha bravo charlie.